 Sales Tax Refund for Visitors

 Foreign visitors to Korea have the option of either applying for a sales tax (VAT) refund at the airport prior to departure or not paying the tax when making their purchase (immediate tax refund) in a tax free store.
+Below is a general overview of the program.
+For more details click on this Korea Tourism site.

 In Korea, sales taxes are included in the purchase price of each product - VAT/sales tax (10%) and special taxes on high-priced goods such as jewellery, etc. Before paying, ask for a tax refund.
 The store will either not charge you the sales tax or will give you a tax refund receipt (and maybe an envelope) along with the regular receipt.
 Hold on to both receipts and fill in the information required on each of the refund receipts (full name, passport number, nationality and address) and sign at the bottom.